 Category Details Technology used in the Scheme Consistent with standard commercial practice, COEX facilitates procurement of technology for use in its operations.
-Outsourced back-office services COEX has a services agreement with Container Exchange (Services) Pty Ltd ACN 623 565 471 (CES) to provide certain services, including accounts payable and customer call center support.
-Customers (Suppliers) COEX receives containers sold for consumption in Queensland, from persons presenting such containers for deposit at a CRP.
+Outsourced back-office services COEX has a services agreement with Circular Economy Systems Pty Ltd ABN 32 623 565 471 (CES) to provide certain services, including finance and accounts payable services and customer call centre support.
+Customers (Suppliers) COEX receives containers sold for consumption in Queensland from persons presenting such containers for deposit at a CRP.
 Operators (various) COEX contracts with numerous operators for various purposes, including but not limited to, CRP operations, processors, and logistics.

-E. Our Approach, Risk Assessment & Mitigation Plan
+Our Approach, Risk Assessment & Mitigation Plan